Tommy Chase: Wanganui selection

 Chase was named in the Wanganui team to play Taranaki on June 3 in Wanganui.
 In descriptions of the selected players he was said to be “clever on his feet, fast off the mark and exceptionally deft and quick in handling the ball”.
 In regards to the Māori trial game he :gave one of the best exhibitions of five eighths play seen in big football for a season or two”.

-In the match against Taranaki, Wanganui won 21-20 at Spriggens Park.
-Chase played on the wing and “was one of the stars on the field… able to clear attackers out of the danger zone with fine line kicks”.
-He was “the spectacular player of the match.
-He went into things with plenty of dash and, when blocked, always kept the ball in play either by centering it, or by passing.
-His goal from the field, accomplished when he was travelling at top speed” was risky but amazing.
+In the match against Taranaki at Spriggens Park, Wanganui won 21-20.
+Chase played on the wing and was noted in contemporary reports for his line kicking, defensive clearances, ability to keep the ball in play, and a field goal scored while running at speed.

 The Wanganui Rugby Union nominated Chase for the New Zealand side for either the British tour with the All Blacks or the New Zealand Māori tour of Australia.
 For the All Blacks they suggested five eighths, three-quarter, or fullback which was essentially six out of the seven back positions.
 He was said to have impressed Ted McKenzie and Vin Meredith greatly at the Hamilton trial.
 They were two of the four All Black selectors.

 Chase played for Ratana on June 8 and kicked three conversions and was “outstanding”.
 In a short piece about him in the Wanganui Chronicle it said “Chase played a wonderful game for Ratana last Saturday.
 He kicked goals from patches of water.
 This lad, whose correct Maori name, by the way, is Tane Henare Teehi, has a rather solid scoring record for Wanganui Rugby.
 This season he has kicked 17 goals (conversions and penalties).
 In 1933 he scored 124 points and in 1934, 141 apart from tries and potted goals”.
 It would appear looking at the scoring breakdown of the games he played in those seasons that those numbers were greatly exaggerated and were closer to half of those figures.
 He had a busy game at centre in a 24-0 loss to Kaierau on June 15.
 He was then selected in the Wanganui Metropolitan side to play Rangitikei for the Pownall Trophy on June 22.
 He scored a second half try in their 16-8 win.